A. J. McCarron: Politics

 On October 23, 2025, McCarron announced that he would be running for Lieutenant Governor of Alabama in 2026 as a Republican.

 McCarron registered to vote for the first time three days before announcing his candidacy.
-In a statement to the Alabama Daily News, his campaign stated that he had been, "inspired to run by the assassination last month of Charlie Kirk."
+In a statement to the Alabama Daily News, his campaign stated that he had been, "inspired to run by the previous month's assassination of Charlie Kirk."

+McCarron dropped his candidacy on December 17, 2025, saying that "football is calling my name," and that he was accepting a new football opportunity.
+On December 18th, McCarron was named the head coach position of the Birmingham Stallions, a job that had been opened following the departure of Skip Holtz.

 Personal life

 McCarron became engaged to model and longtime girlfriend Katherine Webb in March 2014.
 They got married on July 12, 2014, in Orange Beach, Alabama.
 Webb announced on December 8, 2015, that she was four months pregnant with their first son, to whom she gave birth in May 2016.
 In December 2018, Webb gave birth to a second son.
 In March 2021, she gave birth to the couple's third son.